brajeshwar/brajeshwar.github.io/_posts/2012/2012-01-30-move-over-mexican-drug-cartels-feds-say-google-is-the-new-illicit-pharma-drug-pusher.md

----
-layout: post
-title: Move Over Mexican Drug Cartels - Feds say Google is the new Illicit (pharma) Drug Pusher
+# Move Over Mexican Drug Cartels - Feds say Google is the new Illicit (pharma) Drug Pusher
----

 Before you get worried that Larry Page is prosecuted for large-scale drug trafficking, leading to a Google shutdown -- you can rest at ease -- they bought their way out of criminal charges -- to the tune of $500,000,000.